mr258876/Project_Vision_L/README.md

 ### For version L0.2 or above
 - Click power button to move cursor to next item
 - Double-click power button to interact with a button item, or to interact with a buttonless screen (go back to menu)
-- Triple-click power button to move cursor to previous item, or perform second interaction with a buttonless screen (switch element / manually update resin data)
+- Triple-click power button to move cursor to previous item, or perform second interaction with a buttonless screen (switch element / update resin data manually / switch between digital clock & analog clock)

 ### HoyoLab cookie settings
 - Open `Hoyolab.json` in the root directory of SD card, then set character id and Hoyolab cookie.
 Example shown as below: